Paged Moral or Ethical Page: Defining Responsibilities in Memoir

 How to Turn Our Life’s Rough Draft into a Paged Moral or Ethical Page

-Memoir is the art of remembering aloud—of telling what happened not simply as it did, but as it shaped the soul.
-When we write memoir honestly—especially when it centers on responsibility—we do more than recount events.
+Memoir is the art of remembering aloud, of telling what happened not simply as it did, but as it shaped the soul.
+When we write memoir honestly and responsibly we do more than recount events.
 We sift through what we owed, what was owed to us, and what remains unresolved.
 Each story we share becomes a paged moral or ethical page: a space where the personal and the universal intersect, where truths may sting but still illuminate.

 This Isn’t Just About Me: Thinking Through a Paged Moral or Ethical Page